IuliiaKonovalova/animal_shelter/README.md

     - Inspiration for the gallery hover effect came from the article "How to add a gradient to overlay to a background image using just CSS and HTML" published the website [Web Dev etc](https://webdevetc.com).
     - Inspiration for the responsive hamburger navbar came from [Kevin Powell](https://www.youtube.com/user/KepowOb) on his YouTube channel.
-    - The content was checked by my dear friend Zulya.

 + #### Media

     - All the images for the website were taken from [Unsplash](https://unsplash.com/).